finoradin/xfr_stn/README.md

 xfr_stn
 =======

-The beginings of a simple microsite for managing ingest and shipping workflow of xfr stn exhibition at the New Museum.
+A simple microsite for the XFR STN exhibition at the New Museum.
+Includes public facing site and back-end metadata creation and logging tool.